voyageglobal/voyage-backend/README.md

 Voyage is a service that allows users to plan their trips and look for relevant knowledge about cities.

 ## Documentation
-Usefully documentation can be found in the `docs` folder.
+Useful documentation can be found in the `docs` folder.

 ## Installation